kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 workload, err := buildFlatWorkload(items, opts)
 ```

+`flatLeafItems` first converts the selected LWS-owned fields, then lowers any
-`phaseOneLeafItems` lowers the selected composite-level block to
+composite-level block to
 `workloadbuilder.SchedulingConfig`: policy, topology, and disruption keep
 their meaning; an LWS-specific `resourceClaims` list is attached to the
 lowered leaf; explicit `minGroupCount` has already been rejected; and the